ninewise/dissertation/on-the-side/applications.md

 `-o file`
   ~ The output file.

 The output file contains a single taxonomic prediction for every read after the analysis script.
 To interpret these results without parsing and scripting visualizations, the `umgap-visualize.sh` script is provided.
 This visualization script can create importable CSV frequency tables and interactive visualizations.
 The latter can be stored locally or hosted online.
 The following snippet creates all three in turn.
+Figure \ref{fig:sunburst} contains a screenshot of the online visualizations.

 ```shell
 $ umgap-visualize.sh -t -r phylum tryptic-prec-output.fa.gz